Philip Herbert, 7th Earl of Pembroke: Life and career

-On 8 July 1674, at the age of twenty-two, Herbert succeeded his elder half-brother William as Earl of Pembroke and Earl of Montgomery, and on 17 December the same year he married Henrietta de Kéroualle, the sister of Charles II's mistress Louise de Kéroualle.
-By this marriage, Herbert had his only child, a daughter named Charlotte, who married firstly John Jeffreys, 2nd Baron Jeffreys, (son of the notorious 'hanging judge'), and secondly, Thomas Windsor, 1st Viscount Windsor.
-She died in 1733, leaving issue by both marriages.
+On 8 July 1674, when he was twenty-two years old, Herbert succeeded his elder half-brother William as Earl of Pembroke and Earl of Montgomery, and on 17 December the same year married Henrietta de Kéroualle, the sister of Charles II's mistress Louise de Kéroualle.
+By this marriage, Herbert had his only child, a daughter named Charlotte, who married firstly John Jeffreys, 2nd Baron Jeffreys, (son of the notorious George Jeffreys, 1st Baron Jeffreys), and secondly, Thomas Windsor, 1st Viscount Windsor.
+Charlotte died in 1733, leaving issue by both marriages.
 Her mother had died in 1728, having made a second marriage to Jean-Timoleon Gouffier, Marquis de Thois.